 Herbal products are considered dietary supplements.
 They are not the same as medication.
 In the United States, dietary supplements cannot be sold for the purposes of treating, diagnosing, preventing, or curing disease.
 They come in many forms, such as teas, infusions, caplets, dried extracts, and tinctures.

-Often patients forget to tell their healthcare provider(s) that they use herbal products, but it is important to let all of your healthcare providers know about all over-the-counter products that you use and any other exposures you have.
+People often forget to tell their healthcare provider(s) that they use herbal products, but it is important to let all your healthcare providers know about all herbal products, supplements, and other over-the-counter products that you use.

 Herbs can also be used in food preparation.
-Herbs used in preparing food would not be expected to be of concern when used in moderation.
+When used in moderation, herbs used in preparing food are not expected to be of concern.

 Are herbal products different from using prescription or over-the-counter medications?

 Yes.
-The Food and Drug Administration (FDA) does not check herbal products for safety and effectiveness before they are sold in stores or online.
-Most have not been well-studied regarding their safety and ability to work as they are advertised.
+The Food and Drug Administration (FDA) regulates herbal products differently than prescription medications.
+Very few herbal products have scientific proof that they work at all or in the way stated on the product label.
 Also, there are no standards for ingredients and strength.
 Be mindful of product claims such as “works better than [a prescription drug],” “totally safe,” or has “no side effects.”
-Be aware that the term “natural” does not mean safe.
+Keep in mind that the term ‘natural’ doesn’t mean a product is free from harmful effects.

 I take herbal products.
 Can it make it harder for me to get pregnant?

-Some herbal supplements have been shown to cause changes in hormones important for getting pregnant.
+Some herbal supplements have been shown to cause changes in hormones that are important for getting pregnant.
 Other products have been suggested to increase the chances of getting pregnant.
-However, their safety has not been proven.

 I just found out that I am pregnant, should I stop using herbal products?

-Talk to your healthcare provider about all the products you use.
-Most herbal products have not been well studied during pregnancy, so it may not be known how they might affect a pregnancy.
-A person who is pregnant or planning a pregnancy may wish to consider other therapies for which more information is available.
+Most herbal products have not been well studied during pregnancy, so it might not be known how they could affect a pregnancy.
+A woman who is pregnant or planning a pregnancy should talk with their healthcare providers about their herbal products and why they are using them.
+There might be other therapies for which more information on using during pregnancy is available.

 Does taking herbal products increase the chance of miscarriage?